-- To prepare a fiscal plan for the City Council, Management, and Leadership which encapsulates their goals and objectives in providing quality services at a reasonable cost for the community. - To present an easy to read document that presents projected revenue, approved expenditures and anticipated activities for FY2024.
+- o To prepare a fiscal plan for the City Council, Management, and Leadership which encapsulates their goals and objectives in providing quality services at a reasonable cost for the community. - o To present an easy to read document that presents projected revenue, approved expenditures and anticipated activities for FY2025.